AlexYelisieiev/news-app/README.md

 ## 🌎 Overview

 This is my first training Django project.
-It's a news app that provides a bunch of basic experiences you can find on news platforms.
+It's a news app that provides basic functionality on most news platforms.

 ## 🌟 Features:
 - accounts